-- 2. The Committee should determine a procedure for voting remotely to collect votes from those eligible voters unable to participate in the vote on the day of the election. - 3.
-The Committee must declare the election no less than two weeks prior to the starting date of the election to all those eligible to vote.
+- 3. The Committee must declare the election no less than two weeks prior to the starting date of the election to all those eligible to vote.
 The election declaration must contain: - a. the place (if applicable) and date of the election, - b. a procedure for voting remotely, - c. a copy of this election procedure, - d. a description of each position, - e. the electoral roll, and - f. a call for nominations for candidates who wish to stand for election. - 4.
 Upon any objections of the electoral roll, The Election Committee will have the final say.
 If there are any questions regarding the eligibility of voters, contact the Secretary Group. - a.
 If a voter objects to the voting eligibility of an Election Committee member, they should contact the Secretary Group.
 This right should be communicated in the election declaration. - 5.
 The Committee must announce the final list of candidates at least one week prior to the election. - 6.
 The Committee must supervise the due and proper casting of votes and must count the votes. - 7.
 The Committee must announce the result of the election within five days and report it to the General Secretary.